Henry Nehrling

 Henry Nehrling (May 9, 1853 – November 22, 1929) was an American ornithologist and horticulturist.
+He published Die Nordamerikanische Vogelwelt (The World of North American Birds) in 1891, and released the translated version Our Native Birds of Song and Beauty in 1893, and completed Our Native Birds of Song and Beauty Volume 2 in 1896.

 Life

-Nehrling was born in the town of Herman, near Howards Grove, Sheboygan County, Wisconsin.
-His father was Carl Nehrling and his mother was Elizabeth Ruge.
-His early education he received from his mother and his grandfather and he was later sent to a Lutheran parochial school located several miles from his home.
+Nehrling was born May 9, 1853 in the town of Herman, near Howards Grove in Sheboygan County, Wisconsin to Carl Nehrling and Elizabeth Ruge.
+He received his early education from his mother and grandfather and he was later sent to a Lutheran parochial school located several miles from his home.
 His daily walks winter and summer to and from school, through then the primeval forest, familiarized him with every aspect of nature and helped to develop the passionate love for the outdoors, the birds and flowers, that characterized his entire life.
 He then learned the haunts of the wild things of the woods and the fields, where the Wild Pigeons roosted, where the Grouse had its drumming log and where grew the rarer plants.

-From 1869 to 1873 he attended the State Normal School at Addison, Illinois, and upon graduation became a teacher in the Lutheran schools, a position which he held until 1887, teaching at various places in Illinois, Missouri and Texas.
+From 1869 to 1873 he attended the State Normal School in Addison, Illinois, and upon graduation became a teacher in the Lutheran schools, a position which he held until 1887, teaching at various places in Illinois, Missouri, and Texas.
 It has been said that he looked upon his teaching mainly as an instrument by means of which he could carry on his studies of ornithology and the changes from one locality added constantly to the breadth of his knowledge to bird life.